AdamSobieszek/langtorch/README.md

 LangTorch is a Python package that accelerates development of complex language model applications by leveraging familiar PyTorch concepts.

-While existing frameworks focus on connecting language models to other services, LangTorch aims to change the way you approach creating LLM applications by introducing a unified framework for working with texts, chats, templates, LLMs, API calls and more, thanks to TextTensors — "torch Tensors but with text data as entries" — offering a flexible way to structure and transform text data and embeddings with seamless parallelization.
+While existing frameworks focus on connecting language models to other services, LangTorch aims to change the way you approach creating LLM applications by introducing a unified framework for working with texts, chats, templates, LLMs, API calls and more.
+> Powered by **TextTensors** — "torch Tensors but with text data as entries" — offering a flexible way to structure and transform text data and embeddings with seamless parallelization.

 ## Installation